sandeep-majumdar/azureBilling/README.md

 # AzureBilling

-This product offers a solution with a view to enable exective reporting for Azure Billing
+This product offers a solution to enable executive reporting for Azure Billing in terms they should understand

 The scope of the output is Price (P) and Quantity (Q) by org unit/functional area/product